Hanoch Budin

 Hanoch Budin (חנוך בודין; born 8 May 1962) is a former Israeli para swimmer.

 Career

 Budin represented Israel at the Summer Paralympics as a member of the swimming team in six Paralympics from 1984 through 2004, winning eight medals.
 At the 1984 Summer Paralympics he won his first medal winning bronze in the 100m freestyle tournament for class A8.
 He went on to win five medals at the 1988 Summer Paralympics, including two gold medals.
 His final two medals were gained at the 1992 Summer Paralympics, though he continued participating in tournaments at the 1996, 2000 and 2004 Paralympics.

+Honored as the final torchbearer, Budin lit the ceremonial flame to open the 1989 Maccabiah Games.

 In 2009 Budin was a contestant on Survivor.